Monthly Tech-Tip from Tony Hansen SignUp

 The coarsest screen is at the top, the finest on the bottom.
 The top one has an opening of 425 microns (thus 425 micron and finer particles will pass through it, +425 micron particles will not).
 Its opening area is 180,000 square microns (425x425).
 Going downward, the openings have areas half that of the one above (thus, for the second, the opening area is 300x300=90,000 microns).
 Structural products industries, like brick, measure coarser particles than this, using 10-70 mesh.
 Using this series one can produce a standard measurement of the distribution of particle sizes in a material powder.
 The finer sieves (from 100-325) are only practical for wet processing (where the powder is water washed through the stack).
 In Insight-live the SIEV test (water washed) uses this series of sieves.

-Make your own sieve shaker
+Make your own vibrating sieve

 A home made vibrating sieve

 Being more independent is now cool again.
 Actually, it is being forced upon us by necessity because of supply chain issues and skyrocketing prices of convenience glazes, bodies, engobes, etc. Independence involves using sieves.
 True, it is no problem for a potter or lab tech to manually coax a glaze slurry through a small 80# sieve.
 But real independence is about sieving in volume - clay bodies and casting slips.
 About making your own porcelains and sieving out agglomerates.
 The ultimate in independence: Sieving particulates from your own native clay slurries.
 And doing it at 100, 140 and even 200 mesh.
-That requires a sieve shaker.
+That requires a vibrating sieve.
 This one cost us less than $100 to make.
 Of course, a Tyler sieve (or similar) is needed, these can be purchased on Ebay or Amazon.
 And a vibration motor, some metal and hardware and a friend with metal fabrication tools.

 A KimLab sieve bought from Amazon, is it as good as a Tyler?